TickerSparkInvestor Intelligence

 +Is ByteDance publicly traded?

-No, ByteDance is currently a privately held company, so there is no ByteDance ticker to buy on a stock exchange.
-ByteDance’s own site describes it as a private company, and it is the parent company of TikTok rather than a subsidiary of a listed public company.
+No, ByteDance is currently a privately held company, so there is no ByteDance stock ticker on a public exchange.
+Reuters has repeatedly described it as privately held, and ByteDance’s own site identifies it as a company founded in 2012 rather than a listed issuer.

 +When will ByteDance go public?